 Step #1: Evaluate

 Speaking is a very complex activity that requires many different parts of the brain to work together.
 Besides being able to physically form the words with your mouth, several other skills are involved, including:

 - Problem solving

 It is important that you identify which areas involved in speech you are lacking in, so that you can focus specifically on that.
-You also are going to want to figure out what types of language disorder you have.
+You also are going to need to figure out what type of language disorder you have.